ErrorTzy/writings/notes/Philosophy_of_Mind/Secondary_Literature/Second_Meditation.md

 *The existence of material things, and the real distinction between mind and body

-Material things can be preceived distinctly
+Material things can be perceived distinctly

-Whatever can be preceived distinctly are the subject matter of pure mathematics
+Whatever can be perceived distinctly are the subject matter of pure mathematics

 Subject matter of pure mathematics are capable of existing